mikolajozga/to-do-list/README.md

 ### Instruction:

-t's just a regular to-do list.
+It's just a regular to-do list.
 First you have to enter the task you want to do, and then you have the option to mark your task as done or you can delete it.

 Link to the page: https://mikolajozga.github.io/to-do-list/